HannesEngel/Invictus_Capital_Language_Detection/README.md

     FILE WITH YOUR OWN TO SEE HOW THE MODEL PERFORMS ON A SEPARATE SET.
 PLEASE SEE THE 'notes.txt', #1, FOR COMMENTS ON THIS.

+    The text file that the tester needs to save as 'lang_data_test.csv' needs to include at least a single text of each of the three languages (English, Afrikaans and Nederlands).
+There is a bug in the python_file_RUN_ME.py file that needs to be addressed that prevents an accuracy measure from being returned when there are two or fewer languages in the 'lang_data_test.csv' file.

 3. CD (change directory) into the directory where the above files are located and run the following code in your terminal/command line: python3 python_file_RUN_ME.py